 - Clear lines of ownership.
 With a JTIC, each owner can make decisions independently.
 Shares of ownership can easily be sold without disrupting the ownership structure, so new owners can be added to the investment at any time.

 - More beneficiary control.
-Co-owners can specify who will inherit their shares; otherwise, it will automatically go back to the estate upon the death of the owner.
+Co-owners can specify during the estate planning process who will inherit their shares; otherwise, it will automatically go back to the estate upon the death of the owner.